-Fees would have to be 'reasonable' and 'proportional' to the offense
+Credit card fees would have to be ‘reasonable’ and ‘proportional’ to the offense under new rules proposed by the Federal Reserve.

 Credit cardholders who have complained about rising interest rates and fees in recent months may be getting a break, thanks to a proposed rule released Wednesday by the Federal Reserve, which would set limits on penalty fees and require card issuers to reconsider past interest rate increases.